iAPTEK/iAPTEK/README.md

 - 👋 Hi, I’m @iAPTEK babe
 - 👀 I’m interested in blockchain & cryptocurrency
-- 🌱 I’m currently learning finance
+- 🌱 I’m currently learning finance and humain comprehnsion
 - 💞️ I’m looking to collaborate on twitter
 - 📫 How to reach me at @iAptek all in social